-Buying IOTA in Australia has become pretty easy since Coinspot came onto the crypto scene.
-It used to be the case that you had to buy either BTC or ETH, then transfer that to another exchange like Binance or Bittrex, and then trade them for IOTA.
+Buying IOTA in Australia has become pretty easy since Swyftx came onto the crypto scene.
+It used to be the case that you had to either buy ETH or BTC, then transfer that to another exchange like Binance or Bittrex, and then trade them for IOTA.
 And to cash out, you’d have to do the whole process in reverse.
-With Coinspot you can buy IOTA with AUD, no need to go through BTC or ETH, very handy!
+With Swyftx you can buy IOTA with AUD, no need to go through BTC or ETH, very handy!

 We’ve laid out the steps on how to get started below!

 How To Get Started With Swyftx

 As mentioned above, Swyftx is our go-to for trading cryptocurrencies in Australia, definitely if you're starting out.
 It's the most trustworthy exchange available and it makes trading buying, selling and switching coins incredibly easy.

 After creating your account the first thing you'll want to do is SETUP MFA (2-factor authentication, adds an extra step for logging in to your account, very easy to setup), you can find this on your Profile page under "Security".